-If we find through the reporter assay strain that the 5´ UTR is essential for the regulation of PdpA protein abundance, we will utilize the PURExpress® Δ Ribosome Kit from NEB to directly establish that it is the ribosome facilitating the interaction with the 5´ UTR.
+If our reporter assays reveal that the 5´ UTR is essential for the regulation of PdpA protein abundance, it is possible either that there is a direct interaction between the 5´ UTR and bS21-2 or that another protein (or proteins) mediates the observed regulation.
+To determine if bS21-2 incorporated into ribosomes are sufficient to regulate pdpA mRNA translation, we will utilize the PURExpress® Δ Ribosome Kit from NEB.
 The PURExpress® Δ Ribosome Kit from NEB contains tRNAs, initiation factors, elongation factors, and all other components necessary for translation.
 This kit lacks ribosomes, so we will be able to perform this experiment with ribosomes with and without bS21-2.
 First, we will isolate ribosomes using a protocol adapted from Moazed and Noller (1989).
 F. tularensis will be grown to mid-log in supplemented Mueller-Hinton broth, shaking aerobically at 37˚C. We will pellet the cells at 4˚C, then wash twice with lysis buffer, consisting of 10 mM HEPES KOH pH 7.6, 10 mM MgCl2, and 50 mM NH4Cl (H10M10A50), and resuspend in the same buffer with 20 U DNase I. Next, we will lyse the cells by passing through a French Press three times at approximately 800 psi.
 We will spin the lysate in an ultracentrifuge for 15 minutes (4˚C, 80,000 x g) to remove cell debris.
 We will layer the supernatant on top of a sucrose cushion, comprised of 10 mM HEPES KOH pH 7.6, 10 mM MgCl2, 500 mM NH4Cl, with 20% sucrose.
 We will then spin this again in the ultracentrifuge for 4 hours (4˚C, 146,000 x g) to separate ribosomes from other cell materials.
 We will wash the pellet twice and resuspend in the H10M10A50 lysis buffer.
 We will then layer this suspension onto another sucrose cushion of 10 mM HEPES KOH pH 7.6, 10 mM MgCl2, 50 mM NH4Cl, with 40% sucrose and spin for 14 hours (4˚C, 146,000 x g) to further purify the ribosomes.
-Finally, we will resuspend the purified ribosomes in H10M10A50,make aliquots, and store at -80˚C.
+Finally, we will resuspend the purified 70S ribosomes in H10M10A50 and store aliquots at -80˚C.